 I didn’t know what to expect when arriving at Old Man of Storr, much like many of those who go.
 I saw a photo of it, added it to the list, and hoped it would be a grand adventure.
 However, like with many tourist hot-spots, I feared the wilderness surrounding Old Man of Storr would be paved over by sidewalks, elevators, and gift shops.
 I almost expected it to be a disappointment.

 1. Old Man of Storr is a hike (with a tiny bit of elevation)

 Hikes are my favorite way to get to viewpoints.
 The view always seems a little sweeter knowing I had to work to get there.
 However, there were many people on the trail who definitely thought this was a “pull up and take a picture” kind of spot.
-Old Man of Storr is 2.8 miles (4.5km) round trip with an elevation gain of just over 900ft (276m).
+The Old Man of Storr hike is 2.8 miles (4.5km) round trip with an elevation gain of just over 900ft (276m).
 It’s easy enough for families and non-hikers, just be prepared to spend at least two hours at the location and pack accordingly.

 2. The parking lot is really, really small

 There were a few construction vehicles dotted about, so I’m unsure if they are planning to build a bigger parking lot, but the initial dusty lot can fit only a handful of cars and by mid-morning, there’s already a line down the road.
 If you come during the busiest times (10am-3pm) you may need to add on an extra mile or so to your walk to get back to the trailhead from your parking lot.
 If you want to avoid crowds, aim for a sunrise hike.